 This specific recipe was made in a set of fall recipes.
-I love making something special like this sangria for a fall gathering like Halloween, Thanksgiving, or just a get together with friends and family.
+I love making something special like this sangria for a fall or winter gathering like Halloween, Thanksgiving, or just a get together with friends and family.
 I think this one is great to make a boozy version, but you can also remove the wine and substitute in some sparkling water or lemonade for a mocktail version.
 Now I’ll go into some best tips for making this apple pomegranate sangria.

 Table of Contents

 How soon in advance should I make sangria?